My neighbour has knotweed in their garden and I’m afraid of it coming to mine. What can I do about it?

 How do I know that the treatments have worked?

 Unless you were to dig out every last cm of rhizome and have it lab tested, you cannot be 100% certain.
 However, a sure sign is if it doesn’t come back.
-We have treated many Parks and Open Spaces, woodlands and houses for London Councils, where there has still been no regrowth over 6 years later.
-Not one of our customers has come back to us saying the treatment course hasn’t worked.
+We have treated many Parks and Open Spaces, woodlands and houses for London Councils, where there has still been no regrowth over many years.

 What if it did come back though?

-We have a warranty available whereby we would retreat free of charge as many times as necessary.
+We have a warranty available whereby we return annually for the course of the gurantee and will treat any regrowth without further charge.
 This may be useful if you are selling your property and the new owner needs assurances.

 I am sure I have knotweed but mine doesn’t look like anything I have seen on the web.
 How can I tell?